-For at least the first two months of 2023, though, a delay in the Treasury Department's rules for the new benefit will likely make the full credit temporarily available to consumers who meet certain income and price limits.
+For at least the first two months of 2023, though, a delay in some of Treasury's rules will likely make the full credit temporarily available to consumers who meet certain income and price limits.

 The new law also provides a smaller credit for people who buy a used EV.

 Certain EV brands that were eligible for a separate tax credit that began in 2010 and that will end this year may not be eligible for the new credit.
 Several EV models made by Kia, Hyundai and Audi, for example, won't qualify because they are manufactured outside North America.

 The new tax credit, which lasts until 2032, is intended to make zero-emission vehicles affordable to more people.
 Here is a closer look at it.

 The credit of up to $7,500 will be offered to people who buy certain new electric vehicles as well as some plug-in gas-electric hybrids and hydrogen fuel cell vehicles.
 For people who buy a used vehicle that runs on battery power, a $4,000 credit will be available.